TrungTho/saga-playground/README.md

       - [x] Constant string based error code instead of string
     - [x] gRPC endpoint to start checkout on order (switch status to pendingPayment)
     - [ ] Consumer for status changes from other's service topics
-      - Consider to implement transaction inbox pattern if choosing to use Debezium for message publishing
+      - Consider to implement transaction inbox pattern if choosing to use Debezium for message publishing (checkout service)
     - [ ] Consider message publishing pattern
       - [ ] Out-box transaction pattern
       - [ ] Debezium